The story of Ann Lehtmets:

 Welcome to the work of Anne Rogers, a quintessential Australian bush poet.

 Also available from Amazon and Kobo Books.
 CLICK ON IMAGE FOR DETAILS.

 “Making Biochar – With Technical Manual” was written by Brian Lewis based on the experience gained from 5 years of developing and trialling 3 different styles of biochar kilns in the Adelaide Hills region of South Australia.

 The book provides a good introduction to biochar basics, distinguishes between the different types of kilns that can be used and provides detailed and practical instructions on the operation of a retort style biochar kiln together with a chapter on the economics of making and selling biochar.

-The pdf version of the book includes detailed drawings of two types of kiln, the retort style and the gasifier style.
+Detailed drawings of two types of kiln, the retort style and the gasifier style, are included as a resource on the publisher's website.

 A case study on using a retort kiln by a commercial winery is included.
 And a description of a Do-It-Yourself gasifier kiln is also included.